Alumni Profiles Series: Kevin Schoenfelder

 It’s hard for me to pick just one, but I’d have to say Duke Basketball winning the 2015 national championship.
 It’s not just that I am a fan of Duke Basketball, I was on the Duke Basketball committee, and sharing that moment with my peers who I grew closer with over the years was an amazing experience.

 Jonathan Motley is a Research Scholar at Duke University.
 He studies plant-pathogen interactions in the genetics and genomics department.
-His dissertation research is focused on understanding the regulation of gene expression in plants during pathogen infection, and he is interested in exploring careers beyond the traditional academic path.
+His dissertation research was focused on understanding the regulation of gene expression in plants during pathogen infection, and he is interested in exploring careers beyond the traditional academic path.